Vegetables are really good for you!

-So how do you get your family members to eat their vegetables?
+So, how do you get your family members to eat their vegetables?

-We can sneak them in!
+By sneaking vegetables into the food!
 As it turns out, the reason for eschewing veggies sometimes has a lot to do with the texture.
 By mimicking the texture of other favorite foods, we can have better luck with serving them to pickier eaters.

 Try some of these ideas when you make dinner for the family and see what happens!

 It’s important to keep trying to offer vegetables over and over again.
 As the flavors and smells become more familiar, children are more comfortable trying new foods.
 Keep on buying them and trying even if they don’t eat them all right away!